syncfusion-content/windowsforms-docs/WindowsForms/ComboDropDown/faq/Using-ComboBoxes-inside-ComboDropDown.md

 # Using ComboBoxes inside ComboDropDown

-This section deals on how to use two combo box within the dropdown area of a ComboDropDown.
+This section deals on how to use two combobox within the dropdown area of a ComboDropDown.
 The panel contains two ComboBoxes and a Button.
 The text will change only after the Button had pressed.

 The steps are as follows.